muuuy/shopping-cart/README.md

 # Pokemon Shop

-An E-commerce site project that utilizes [PokeAPI](https://pokeapi.co/).
+An E-commerce site project that utilizes [PokeAPI](https://pokeapi.co/), which was used because it is free and it has a large amount of data.
 This README file provides an overview of the project, installation instructions, usage guidelines, and other important information.

 ---